electricimp/AzureIoTHub/examples/README.md

 In these examples, you begin by learning the basics of working with Electric Imp.
 We will use Electric Imp Libraries to seamlessly connect imp-enabled hardware to the cloud by using Azure IoT Hub.

-Your imp-enabled hardware device will report temperature and humidity sensor values through the Electric Imp impCloud into Azure IoT Hub.
+Your imp-enabled hardware device will report temperature sensor values through the Electric Imp impCloud into Azure IoT Hub.
 Here is an overview diagram:

 ![EI overview](./example_imgs/EIOverview.png)

+There are two step-by-step examples, depending on whether you want to register your imp-enabled device manually with Azure IoT Hub or whether you want the Electric Imp platform to perform that registration automatically.

 ## Hardware Options